wpexpertsio/Post-SMTP/readme.txt

 * Fire-and-forget delivery continues even if you change your password.
 * [Set up an app password](https://youtu.be/OX2g6QB6LWI) in your Google account.

-* 👉 **NEW:** One-of-a-kind mobile app for monitoring your WordPress emails on the go, you can view detailed email logs, check email errors, and resend them with a single tap directly from your mobile.
+* 👉 **NEW:** One-of-a-kind **Mobile App** for monitoring your WordPress emails on the go, you can view detailed email logs, check email errors, and resend them with a single tap directly from your mobile.

- = 👉 Post SMTP Mobile App - Get an instant pulse of your WordPress emails = **👉 Keep track of Your Emails:** You can monitor all the emails sent from your WordPress site and check the status of each email.
+ = Post SMTP Mobile App - Get an instant pulse of your WordPress emails = **👉 Keep track of Your Emails:** You can monitor all the emails sent from your WordPress site and check the status of each email.

 **👉 Get Instant Alerts:** When an email fails to deliver, you will receive an instant notification on your phone.